Skint Dad

 As a student, I spend an obscene amount of time on a computer.
 I would love to be able to say it’s all essays and studying, but let’s be honest – social media exists.

-So I decided recently, rather than wasting hours scrolling through cat memes and re-used jokes on the book of faces, why not try to turn that time into something more useful – like money?
+So I decided recently that rather than wasting hours scrolling through cat memes and reusing jokes on the Book of Faces, why not try to turn that time into something more useful—like money?

 This all ties in quite nicely with the fact that, when you’re a student, gift-giving standards seem to drop a little.